 Vincent van Gogh (1853 - 1890), Paris, October-November 1887

-Van Gogh greatly admired Japanese woodcuts for their bright colours and distinctive compositions.
+Van Gogh had a great love for Japanese woodcuts with their bright colors and special compositions.
 He based this painting of a bridge in the rain on a print by the famous artist Utagawa Hiroshige.
-Van Gogh made the colours more intense than in the original, however.
-He painted this work on a standard size canvas.
-He wanted to maintain the proportions of the original print and so left a border, which he filled with Japanese characters copied from other prints.
+However, Van Gogh made the colors more intense than in the original.
+He painted the scene on a standard size canvas.
+Because he wanted to maintain the proportions of the print, an edge remained.
+He filled these with Japanese characters, which he copied from other prints.

-Interesting, more information about how Vincent was inspired by Japanese prints can be read here on the website of the Van Gogh Museum.
+Interesting, read more about how Vincent was inspired by the Japanese prints here on the website of the Van Gogh Museum.

-“And we wouldn’t be able to study Japanese art, it seems to me, without becoming much happier and more cheerful, and it makes us return to nature, despite our education and our work in a world of convention.”
-Vincent to his brother Theo, 23 or 24 September 1888.
+“And I don't think you can study Japanese art without becoming much happier and happier and it makes us return to nature, despite our upbringing and our work in a world full of conventions,” Vincent wrote to his brother Theo on 23 or 24 Sep 1888

 This masterpiece by Vincent van Gogh can be seen in the Van Gogh Museum in Amsterdam.
-Read more about the life and work of Vincent van Gogh on his paintings page.
+Read more about the life and work of Vincent van Gogh on his painter page.

-With your purchase you immediately support the Van Gogh Museum ♥
+BEAUTIFUL: with your purchase you support the Van Gogh Museum Amsterdam ♥!